Suing the State for Slip and Fall

 In Maryland it is often especially difficult to locate the proper defendant in a claim against the government.
 The law requires that notice be provided to any "local government" within 180 days of the incident or else the doctrine of sovereign immunity would bar the claim.
 Claims against the State of Maryland fall under another statute called the Maryland Tort Claims Act which requires notice be provided to the State of Maryland within 1 year.
 Lawyers in Maryland need to be careful to identify the proper defendants early on in the course of their representation and make sure that proper notice if sent out.

 The Silver Spring personal injury lawyers at Goldberg Finnegan handle slip and fall and premises liability cases where the injuries are significant and where we believe we can establish that the defendant had notice of the defective condition that caused the fall and an opportunity to correct the dangerous condition.
-Again, these cases are challenging.....but a good slip and fall lawyer and proper fact investigation and discovery can allow the plaintiff to have a fighting chance to win.
+Again, these cases are challenging.....but a good slip and fall lawyer in Silver Spring, MD and proper fact investigation and discovery can allow the plaintiff to have a fighting chance to win.
 The good thing about premises liability cases in Maryland is that the applicable insurance policies are generally larger than a typical low limits automobile insurance policy.
 However, there are additional defenses to overcome and the ancient doctrine of contributory negligence and assumption of the risk create challenges for lawyers handling these cases.